AI is disrupting the business world as we know it.

 An AI system can search through enormous databases to generate more leads.
 The AI would start by looking for characteristics that define the ideal customer based on a business’s current leads and customers; marketers can help at this stage, refining the criteria for which the AI looks for.

 The good news is that most businesses already have large swathes of data on their customers and leads that can be used to train the AI to know what to look for.
-After all, most businesses use software such as CRM to manage their relationship with their clients, while others utilize market automation software.
+After all, most businesses use CRM to manage their relationship with their clients, while others utilize market automation software.

 As for the large databases from which the leads will be generated, AI systems have plenty of options.
 For starters, an AI tool could have its database with plenty of contacts in it.